ravibhagavandas/amazon-freertos/vendors/microchip/boards/OTAGuideForSAME54.md

 		projects\microchip\same54_xpro\mplab\bootloader\firmware\bootloader.X.
-3. The above project should use the code signer certificate created earlier and the output available in projects\microchip\same54_xpro\mplab\bootloader\firmware\bootloader.X\dist\same54_xpro\production\bootloader.X.production.hex should be copied to vendors\microchip\boards\same54_xpro\bootloader\bootloader\utility folder.
+3. The above project should use the code signer certificate created earlier and the output available in projects\microchip\same54_xpro\mplab\bootloader\firmware\bootloader.X\dist\same54_xpro\production\bootloader.X.production.hex and this would copy the output to vendors\microchip\boards\same54_xpro\bootloader\bootloader\utility folder.
 4. The above step will ensure the demo project would be built faster.
-Place the code signer certificate in PEM format under demos\include\aws_ota_codesigner_certificate.h.
+Place the code signer certificate in PEM format under demos\include\aws_ota_codesigner_certificate.h (You can use the tools\certificate_configuration\PEMfileToCString.html).

 5. Update the application version for the factory image.

-6. Build the aws_demos project.

-4. Run the factory_image_generator.py script to generate the factory image.

-This command takes the following parameters:

--   mplab.production.bin: The application binary.

--   ecdsasigner.key: The code-signing private key.

--   bootloader.X.production.hex: The bootloader hex ﬁle.

-When you build the aws_demos project, the application binary image and bootloader hex ﬁle are built as part of the process.
-The project under the projects\microchip\same54_xpro_winc1500\mplab\aws_demos\firmware\aws_demos.X directory contains a dist/aws_demos/production/ directory that contains an uniﬁed hex ﬁle as well as aws_demos.X.production.X.
-You need to run the factory image generator python code from command prompt at vendors\microchip\boards\same54_xpro\bootloader\bootloader\utility\

->
-		python factory_image_generator.py -b <location>/projects/microchip/same54_xpro_winc1500/mplab/aws_demos/firmware/aws_demos.X/dist/aws_demos/production/aws_demos.X.production.bin -p MCHP-Curiosity-PIC32MZEF -k ecdsasigner.key -x <location>\vendors\microchip\boards\same54_xpro\bootloader\bootloader\utility\bootloader.X.production.hex

-8. Use the MPLab IPE tool to program the generated hex ﬁle onto the device.
+6. Build and flash the aws_demos project, this will create the factory image and flash the signed factory image to the board.

-9. You can check that your factory image works by watching the board\'s UART output as the image is uploaded.
+7. You can check that your factory image works by watching the board\'s UART output as the image is uploaded.
 If everything is set up correctly, you should see the image boot successfully: